garrandall/popular-music-data/tracks/hands-clean-alanis-morissette.md

 I wish I could tell the world cause you're such a pretty thing when you're done up properly I might want to marry you one day if you watch that weight and keep your firm body

-Ooh this could be messy and
+Oh this could be messy and
-Ooh I don't seem to mind
+Oh I don't seem to mind
-Ooh don't go telling everybody
+Oh don't go telling everybody
 And overlook this supposed crime